 In addition to supporting amateur and leisure sports, Clairefontaine Rhodia is also the main sponsor of boys' and girls' youth teams (aged 7-19) for a number of highly respected French football clubs.
-The Group sponsors Olympique Lyonnais, Toulouse FC, FC Nantes, OGC Nice, SM Caen, AS Nancy Lorraine, Sochaux-Montbéliard, RC Lens, AJ Auxerre and RC Strasbourg.
+In 2021, the Group invested €369,000 to support the following teams: Olympique Lyonnais, FC Nantes, OGC Nice, RC Lens, RC Strasbourg, SM Caen, AS Nancy Lorraine, Football Club Sochaux-Montbéliard and AJ Auxerre.

-The Group also supports cultural activities, including festivals and a range of other projects through sponsorship.
-Group companies are committed to the local communities of their employees.
+The Group also provides assistance in the cultural field for the restoration of historic buildings.

+Group companies are also committed to the local communities.